1981 State of Origin game: Match report

 With rugby league officials from NSW still not convinced of the State of Origin format, the 1980 model was repeated in 1981 when the first two matches were played under the old residential selection criteria.
-With the confidence gained from the 1980 Origin win, the Queensland residents were more competitive than they had been in years, losing 10-2 at Lang Park and 22-9 at Leichhardt Oval, with New South Wales taking the series before the third match reverted to the new Origin selection criteria and the intensity again picked up.
+With the confidence gained from the 1980 Origin win, the Queensland residents were more competitive than they had been in years, losing 10–2 at Lang Park and 22–9 at Leichhardt Oval, with New South Wales taking the series before the third match reverted to the new Origin selection criteria and the intensity again picked up.

 Queensland chose to call on only four Sydney-based players for the game - winger Mitch Brennan from South Sydney, second-rower Paul McCabe from Easts and front-rowers Rod Morris (Balmain) and Paul Khan (Cronulla).
 Maroons captain-coach Arthur Beetson, who was seeing out his playing days at age 36 with Redcliffe, had been in fine form for the two residential clashes, but pulled out with an eye injury on the day of the match, giving the Queensland captaincy to 21-year-old five-eighth Wally Lewis.
-Beetson later told the real reason he pulled out of the game was that he had lost the motivation to keep playing representative football after being overlooked for the test series against France.
+Beetson later admitted that he faked the injury and told the real reason he pulled out of the game was that he had lost the motivation to keep playing representative football after being overlooked for the test series against France.
 Beetson was reportedly in line for his first test since the 1977 World Cup, but NSWRL and ARL boss Kevin Humphreys voted against Beetson's selection with a view to the future and the Kangaroo Tour to be held at the end of 1982.
 Humphreys felt that at 36 Beetson had nothing left to offer the test side.